Arizona Restaurant Week 2026: Best Scottsdale Deals

 Planning your Scottsdale dining beyond Restaurant Week?
 Explore our complete restaurant guides:

-What’s the #1 restaurant you’re most excited to try during Arizona Restaurant Week 2026—the intimate Mediterranean precision at Virtù, the bold Asian-Mexican fusion at SumoMaya, or the A5 Wagyu experience at Roka Akor?
+What’s the #1 restaurant you’re most excited to try during Arizona Restaurant Week 2026—the Mediterranean fire at PINYON, the French elegance at The Mick Brasserie, or the A5 Wagyu experience at Roka Akor?

 Drop us a line at contact@scottsdalespot.com—we’d love to hear about your Restaurant Week experiences and recommendations for future guides.